JohnMurray/docem/readme.md

 docs spread out everywhere.
 While this can mean a lot of things, it mostly means that your users will have a hard time remembering where to go for _your_ application's docs amongst all the others they are already using.
-This additional mental overhead can mean they'll just bug your team with more questions instead of referrignto your docs.
+This additional mental overhead can mean they'll just bug your team with more questions instead of referring to your docs.